 In addition, Julie created a system designed to teach students, young and old, how to read music in just 10 classes, through the use of basic percussion instruments.
 Her unique system prepares the student to launch into any instrument, or musical pursuit.
 Julie was involved in the professional development of other music teachers in the school district, providing both her curriculum and training to the music programs at other schools.

-Julie also has taught private lessons in both voice and piano for 25 years, conducted choral works for children and adults, and was co-musical director at the San Marcos United Methodist Church.
-In 2008 she opened McConnell’s Music with co-owner, Bryan McConnell, with great success for 6 years, serving over 100 students, organizations, and community members per year, with quality music and education.
-Currently, Julie teaches voice and piano classes at Haywood Community College in Clyde, North Carolina for over 4 years, until Covid-19 happened.
-Currently, Julie teaches classes, private lessons, and workshope in voice and piano at McConnell’s Music in Pisgah Forest, as it was reopened in February 2016, continuing to offer their high standard of musical excellence, both as performers and educators.
+Julie also has taught private lessons in both voice and piano for 26 years, conducted choral works for children and adults, and was co-musical director at the San Marcos United Methodist Church.
+In 2008 she opened McConnell's Music with co-owner, Bryan McConnell, with great success for 6 years, serving over 100 students, organizations, and community members per year, with quality music and education.
+Currently, Julie teaches voice and piano at Haywood Community College in Clyde, North Carolina for over 4 years, until Covid-19 happened.
+Currently, Julie teaches classes, private lessons, and workshope in voice and piano at McConnell’s Music, now located in Pisgah Forest, as it was reopened in February 2016, continuing to offer the same high standard of musical excellence as was given in Southern California.